Mastermind (Jason Wyngarde): Family

 Mastermind's name and powers still live on through his daughters: Martinique Jason and Regan Wyngarde.
 Both appear to be stronger than the original Mastermind; Martinique can create citywide illusions that even hypnotize people to believe they are in a whole new era and Regan's lethal illusions can continue even after she has been rendered unconscious.

-The X-Man Pixie's mother teleports herself to the Wyngarde Mansion, where Regan and Martinique are fighting one another.
-Pixie's mother states Pixie is their sister, revealing Jason is her father.
+In the second issue of X-Men: Pixie Strikes Back, the mother of X-Man Pixie, Mrs. Gwynn, teleports herself to the Wyngarde Mansion, where Regan is fighting with Martinique and reveals Pixie is their half-sister.
+Teaming up with Mrs. Gwynn who offers the sisters power in exchange for their help, they attempt to track down Pixie after being kidnapped by Saturnine.
+During the final confrontation with the demon, Pixie teleports both Regan and Martinique away when X-23 attempts to attack them.